 Reddi serves on the Manhattan city council and was an elementary-school teacher before taking a leave to campaign for the Senate.
 Reddi says she’ll push for economic policies that benefit working Kansas families.
 She’s a sexual abuse survivor who went public with her account because she says she’s met many women with similar experiences.
 If elected, Reddi would be the first Hindu person to serve in the U.S. Senate.

-Other Democrats who have filed paperwork to run or explore the race:
+Other Democrats who have filed paperwork to run:

 Adam Smith, from Mission